aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 }
 ```

-The incoming video is painted onto the internal canvas.
+During processing, the incoming video is painted onto the internal canvas like in the following abbreviated:

 ```typescript
 async process(buffers: VideoFrameBuffer[]): Promise<VideoFrameBuffer[]> {